robinhood/faust/docs/userguide/agents.rst

 agent a message, not expecting a reply back.
-This is the preferred mode of operation for most agents, and any time you are about to use the RPC facilities of agents you should take a step back to reconsider if there is a way to solve your problem in a streaming manner.
+This is the preferred mode of operation for most agents, and any time you are about to use the RPC facilities of agents you should take a step back to reconsider if there is a way to solve your problem in a streaming manner (A causes B to happen, as opposed to B waiting for A to complete).

 ``cast(value, *, key=None, partition=None)``
     Casting a value to an agent is asynchronous: